hmrc/play-frontend-hmrc/README.md

 ### Troubleshooting

-If you are adding HTML elements to your page such as `<h1>` or `<p>`, you will need to add the CSS classes for the [GDS Transport fonts](https://design-system.service.gov.uk/styles/typography/) from the GOV.UK Design System.
-A full list of the CSS classes can be found at https://design-system.service.gov.uk/styles/typography/.
+If you are adding HTML elements to your page such as `<h1>` or `<p>`, you will need to add the CSS classes for the [GDS Transport fonts](https://design-system.service.gov.uk/styles/typeface/) from the GOV.UK Design System.
+A full list of the CSS classes can be found at https://design-system.service.gov.uk/styles/type-scale/.

-These styles have been applied to the component supplied in `play-frontend-hmrc`, but you will need to manually add the styles to your service's own HTML elements.
+These styles have already been applied to the components supplied in `play-frontend-hmrc`, but you will need to manually add the styles to your service's own HTML elements.

 ### Useful Links